kfehlhauer/blg/content/about/index.md

 Summary
 --------
-A software engineering leader with a track record of delivering systems in complex environments.
+I am a software engineering leader with a track record of delivering systems in complex environments.

 Experience
 --------------